 How 3PL Pricing Models Work

-Now that you have a better understanding of the different types of 3PL providers, you may be wondering how much it costs to hire a 3PL.
-Third-party logistics pricing depends on the services you require as well as the scope.
-Here are some of the factors that determine 3PL pricing:
+Now that you better understand the different types of 3PL providers, you may wonder how much it costs to hire a 3PL.
+Third-party logistics pricing depends on the services you require and the scope.
+Several factors that determine 3PL pricing include:

-- Onboarding: The process to get a 3PL partnership up and running can take anywhere from 3 to 6 months, so some companies charge onboarding fees to get your company set up with integrated technology to manage order fulfillment services.
+- Onboarding: Getting a 3PL partnership up and running can take 3 to 6 months, so some companies charge onboarding fees to set your company up with integrated technology to manage order fulfillment services.

-- Inventory Receiving: – Before a 3PL can start managing your supply chain, they need to receive your inventory from your suppliers or manufacturers.
-Some companies charge per-unit or per-pallet, while others charge by the hour or a flat rate for receiving and storing inventory.
+- Inventory Receiving: Before a 3PL can start managing its supply chain, it must receive its inventory from suppliers or manufacturers.
+Some companies charge per unit or pallet, while others charge by the hour or a flat rate for receiving and storing inventory.

 - Inventory Storage: Different 3PLs offer different storage fees depending on the warehouse.
 You may be charged a lower rate for shared storage but will share the fulfillment center with other companies.
-You may be charged per-item, per-bin, per-shelf, or per-pallet for storage.
+You may be charged per item, bin, shelf, or pallet for storage.

-- Order Picking and Packing: Many 3PLs charge a fee for picking each item in orders while others include this cost in the total order fulfillment price.
+- Order Picking and Packing: Many 3PLs charge a fee for picking each item, while others include this cost in the total order fulfillment price.
 Some companies offer discounted rates for orders under a certain number of items.

-- Kitting: This refers to any unique accommodations you request for assembling, arranging, or packing orders before shipping.
-Fees vary according to your individual needs.
+- Kitting: Refers to any unique accommodations you request for assembling, arranging, or packing orders before shipping.
+Assembly fees vary according to your individual needs.

-- Shipping: Most 3PLs have relationships with shipping carriers to reduce their own costs, which means more significant savings.
-These costs take various factors into account, such as shipping speed, shipping zones, and packages’ dimensional weight.
+- Shipping: Most 3PLs have relationships with shipping carriers to reduce costs, which means more significant savings.
+These costs consider various factors, such as shipping speed, shipping zones, and packages’ dimensional weight.

 In addition to considering these individual costs, you should also know that most 3PLs offer three pricing models.
-Here is a quick overview:
+Here is a quick overview of their differences:

-- Fulfillment by Amazon: Abbreviated to FBA, Fulfillment by Amazon is a model in which products are sold on the Amazon marketplace and orders are fulfilled by Amazon.
-Because Amazon receives a cut of every sale, they are able to offer discounted fulfillment fees.
-This offer is convenient for some companies, but for others, it means sacrificing a portion of profits and losing the ability to highlight their brand.
+- Fulfillment by Amazon: Abbreviated to FBA, Fulfillment by Amazon is a model in which products are sold on the Amazon marketplace, and Amazon fulfills orders on behalf of your company.
+Because Amazon receives a cut of every sale, they can offer discounted fulfillment fees.
+This offer is convenient for some companies, but for others, it means sacrificing a portion of their bottom line and losing the ability to highlight their brand.
 Amazon also charges long-term storage fees for unsold items.

-- Pick and Pack: As you can guess from the name, this pricing model is based on individual charges for each item picked and packaged.
-Most 3PL providers charge between $0.15 and $5.00 for each pick so that costs can add up quickly with this pricing model.
+- Pick and Pack: As you can guess from the name, this pricing model is based on separate charges for each item picked and packaged.
+Most 3PL providers charge between $0.15 and $5.00 for each pick, so that costs can add up quickly with this pricing model.

-When choosing a 3PL provider, you need to consider all aspects, including costs.
-Keep reading to receive some additional tips for choosing a 3PL provider.
+When choosing a 3PL provider, consider all aspects, including costs.
+Keep reading to receive some additional tips for selecting a 3PL provider.